-For an eight-week course, you should expect to spend about six hours per week in class discussion and activities (online or on-site) and two to three times that number of hours outside the class in study, assigned reading, and preparation of assignments.
-Courses offered in shorter intensive formats require more time per week.
-You are expected to achieve the same learning outcomes and do the same amount of work in an online or hybrid course as you would in an on-site course.
-Active participation is required in all online and hybrid courses, and you should expect to log in to your online or hybrid courses several times a week.
+According to the university's definition of a unit of credit (described in Policy 160.00), you should expect to spend 42 to 45 hours of coursework (online or on-site class discussions and activities, additional study, readings, and preparation of assignments) for each credit you earn.
+As a rule of thumb, for an eight-week class you should estimate six hours a week in classroom activities and twice that amount of time outside of class in study, assigned readings, and preparation of assignments.
+You are expected to achieve the same intended learning outcomes and do the same amount of work in an online course as you would in an on-site course.
+Active participation is required in all online courses, and you should expect to log in to your online courses several times a week.